 EirGrid is responsible for the development and maintenance of the Grid Codes in Ireland, through the Grid Code Review Panel (GCRP).
 The GCRP is a standing body mandated to review and discuss the Grid Code, its workings and offer suggestions for amendments.
 Each member of the GCRP represents the interests of the constituents of their appointing body and has the responsibility of engaging with their constituents and discussing their views.
 View the names and contact details of the members of the Ireland GCRP by clicking here.
 Any subsequent modifications, updates and derogation requests must be approved by the relevant Regulatory Authority.
 It is important to note that the Grid Code is not intended to describe aspects of market operation or the rules for trading and settlement, as these are contained in the Trading and Settlement Code.

-Find version 7 of the Grid Code here.
+The most up to date version of the Grid Code can be found here.

 To view a list of Grid Code modifications, click here.

 Grid Code Review Panel Meeting Documents and Modification Proposals can be found here.